Adaptation of olfactory receptor abundances for efficient coding: Choice of sensing matrices and receptor noise variances

 We used three types of sensing matrices in this study.
 Two were based on experimental data, one using fly receptors~\citep{Hallem2006}, and one using mouse and human receptors~\citep{Saito2009}; and another sensing matrix was based on randomly-generated receptor affinity profiles.
-These can all be either directly downloaded from our repository on GitHub, \mbox{\url{https://github.com/ttesileanu/OlfactoryReceptorDistribution}}, or generated using the code available there.
+These can all be either directly downloaded from our repository on GitHub (\verb+RRID:SCR_002630+), \mbox{\url{https://github.com/ttesileanu/OlfactoryReceptorDistribution}}, or generated using the code available there.

 \paragraph{Fly sensing matrix} Some of our simulations used a sensing matrix based on \textit{Drosophila} receptor affinities, as measured by Hallem and Carlson~\citep{Hallem2006}.
 This includes the responses of 24 of the 60 receptor types in the fly against a panel of 110 odorants, measured using single-unit electrophysiology in a mutant antennal neuron.
-We directly used the values from Table~S1 in~\citep{Hallem2006}, normalized to obtain the desired SNR (high for Figure~ 2a, low for Figure~ 2b, and intermediate values for Figures~ 2c, and 4b in the main text).

-The fly data has the advantage of being more complete than the equivalent datasets in mammals, but since olfactory sensory neurons don't regenerate in the fly, it is less useful for understanding the effects of changing environments.
+We used the values from Table~S1 in~\citep{Hallem2006} for the sensing matrix elements.
+To estimate receptor noise, we used the standard deviation measured for the background firing rates for each receptor (data obtained from the authors).
+The fly data has the advantage of being more complete than equivalent datasets in mammals.

-\paragraph{Mammalian sensing matrix} When comparing the results from our simulation to the experimental findings from Ibarra-Soria \emph{et al.}~\citep{Ibarra-Soria2016}, we used a sensing matrix based on mouse and human receptor affinity data from~\citep{Saito2009}.
-This was measured using heterologous expression of olfactory genes, and in total it tested 219 mouse and 245 human receptor types against 93 different odorants.
-However, only 52 mouse receptors and 10 human receptors exhibited detectable responses against any of the odorants, while only 63 odorants activated any receptors.
-From the remaining $62\times 63 = 3906$ receptor--odorant pairs, only 335 (about 9\%) showed a response, and were assayed at 11 different concentration points.
+\paragraph{Mammalian sensing matrix} When comparing our model to experimental findings from \citep{Ibarra-Soria2016}, we used a sensing matrix based on mouse and human receptor affinity data from~\citep{Saito2009}.
+This was measured using heterologous expression of olfactory genes, and tested in total 219 mouse and 245 human receptor types against 93 different odorants.
+However, only 49 mouse receptors and 10 human receptors exhibited detectable responses against any of the odorants, while only 63 odorants activated any receptors.
+From the remaining $59\times 63 = 3717$ receptor--odorant pairs, only 335 (about 9\%) showed a response, and were assayed at 11 different concentration points.
 In this paper, we used the values obtained for the highest concentration ($3\, \text{mM}$).

-The sparsity of the sensing matrix obtained from the Saito \emph{et al.}~\citep{Saito2009} data makes convergence slow in our simulations.
-For this reason, we replaced the vanishing entries from this matrix with normally-distributed random variables, with a standard deviation of about 12\% of the median value of the non-zero entries.